karkoonzaid/laravel-site/readme.md

 1- Subscribing users to Events as VIP or Normal or Online

-2- Full featured Authenticated System
+2- Full featured Authentication System

 folder 'src' in the root directory has folders with the same name as the model name. this is just a convention I chose to organize the code